Updated: Nov 19, 2020

-Our advice?
-Clearly massage therapy has potential to serve as powerful adjunct therapy and could be the very thing you’re missing to ameliorate your well-being.
+Here at Kinetic Health we believe that massage therapy has potential to serve as powerful adjunct therapy and could be the very thing you’re missing to ameliorate your well-being.

 Three potential mechanisms that are associated with depression are of particular interest to massage therapists.
 Systemic inflammation, chronic pain and neurochemical imbalances.
 Let’s take a look at each of these.

 Inflammation is the body’s natural response to injury.
 It is normally short-lived with beneficial health effects.

 In contrast, systemic chronic inflammation lasts longer and can have negative effects.
 The Corticotrophin Releasing Hormone (CRH) is commonly found in elevated levels amongst depressed individuals (5).
 This hormone plays a direct role in the function of the HPA Axis, a system that regulates important bodily functions such as mood, digestion, stress, emotion, sexuality and the immune system.